Alpine lake surrounded by evergreen trees

 Research Areas

-• Organizational resilience (organizational adaptation, cumulative exposure, long-term recovery)
+• Organizational resilience (cumulative exposure, adaptation, planning)

 • Mixed methods research design